 M/s.
-Satish & Ravi Associates, Chartered Accountants, will retire at the ensuing Annual General Meeting.
-However, being eligible, they offer themselves for re-appointment.
+Satish & Ravi Associates, Chartered Accountants, is appointed as Statutory Auditor of the Company and will continue to hold office till the conclusion of the next Annual General Meeting.

 6. QUALIFICATIONS IN THE AUDIT REPORT, IF ANY:

 There are no qualifications or adverse remarks in the Statutory Auditors' Report which require any explanation from the Board of Directors.